Mark Hateley: Club career

-As for Hateley's renowned strike partnership at Rangers with Ally McCoist, Hateley said: "Alistair was the perfect partner for me.
+Regarding his strike partnership at Rangers with Ally McCoist, Hateley said: "Alistair was the perfect partner for me.
 As a finisher, he was an unbelievable goal scorer.
-He linked with me.
-All the goal scorer does is he looks at the leader of the line and makes sure he's offset, fifteen yards away.
-It was a great partnership" In the 1992–93 season, Rangers scored 97 goals.
+It was a great partnership."
+In the 1992–93 season, Rangers scored 97 goals.
 McCoist won the European Golden Boot, with 49 of them, and Hateley scored 29.
 He finished in third place for the SFWA award in 1993.

 After making 218 appearances for Rangers, he moved to Queens Park Rangers in November 1995, for a fee of £1.5 million.
 He had just recovered from having concurrent operations on his knee and ankle.
 Hateley said in 2021: "My dad always said to never make a decision when injured, or in ill-health, because invariably it will be the wrong decision, an emotional decision.
 I knew after literally ten days that it was the wrong move."

 In early 1997, with Rangers trying to win their ninth title in a row and with a long injury list, manager Walter Smith desperately needed a striker, and re-signed Hateley for £300,000 to play in the vital game against Rangers' biggest rivals Celtic.
 Rangers won the game 1–0, but Hateley was sent off for headbutting Stewart Kerr.
 He played four times in his second spell at Rangers, scoring once, and transferred to Hull City in July 1997, where he fulfilled the role of player-manager.
 Hateley managed Hull from the summer of 1997 until November 1998.

 Hateley ended his playing career with Ross County in September 1999, playing two games for them.
-"It was a great time.
+He later said: "It was a great time.
 I really did enjoy myself up there.
 It was a logistic nightmare for me, because I was staying down in Derby and going through a divorce.
 I was having to fly from East Midlands into Glasgow and then I had twenty minutes to make a connection to get up there, and I could never make it."